XIII - Recovery

 “Our memory of this incident.”

-Outside, a strong roll of thunder crashed.
+A strong roll of thunder crashed outside.
 I could now hear the sound of the increasing wind.
 The night, which had been peaceful and quiet only minutes ago, was now a coming thunderstorm.
 It meant only one thing.

 The fucking Corporation.

 I flipped open the communicator to check the status of the two EHz frequencies.
-One was active, but scrambled, according to the readout.
-I tapped at the frequency entry anyway, halted by a prompt for a decryption sequence.
-Someone was out there approaching fast, doing their best to avoid detection.
+According to the readout, one was active but scrambled.
+I tapped at the frequency entry anyway.
+A prompt for a decryption sequence halted me.
+Someone was out there approaching fast doing their best to avoid detection.

 “Kevin?
 What’s the matter?
 You look scared out of your wits.”

-“The bad guys,” I said, turning to face her.
+“The bad guys.”
+I turned to face Mom.
 “Listen, no matter what happens here, you don’t need to worry about me.
-I will be okay.
+I’ll be okay.
 The Corporation - the bad guys - are not going to hurt me.
-They want something from me that I've hidden very carefully.
-I have trust in Connor that he is going to rescue me in the event The Corporation captures me.
+They want something from me that I’ve hidden very carefully.
+I have trust in Connor that he’s going to rescue me in the event The Corporation captures me.
 What you need to do is make sure nothing happens to me.
 That is, little me sleeping upstairs.
 Can you do that for me?
 Please?”

-“I will,” Mom said, gently hugging me.
+“I will.”
+Mom gently hugged me.
 “What about us?
-What's going to happen to Charlie and me?
+What’s going to happen to Charlie and me?
 Are we supposed to have memories of this day?”

-“I don't know,” I said, giving this some thought.
+“I don’t know.”
+I gave the issue some thought.
 “I do remember this night, I think.
 I vaguely remember hearing voices in the basement as a child, and the storm outside.
-I don't believe this is a paradox.
-Somehow this is going to resolve itself, I just don't know how.”
+I don’t believe this is a paradox.
+Somehow this is going to resolve itself.
+I just don’t know how.”

 Mom said nothing and watched as I carefully made my way to the old refrigerator blocking the nook.
-Only this time, the creepy feeling of evil and death I experienced so many times in my youth was present.
+This time the creepy feeling of evil and death I experienced so many times in my youth was present.
 I was scared to go back there.